pozapas/EvacX/README.md

 # EvacX Bot

 EvacX bot is an automated solution designed to enhance the visibility of recent research publications in the field of crowd evacuation.
-The app automates the process of discovering, summarizing, and disseminating new research findings through Twitter, ensuring timely and consistent updates for the academic and professional communities.
+The app automates the process of discovering, summarizing, and disseminating new research findings through X, ensuring timely and consistent updates for the academic and professional communities.

 ## Features

 - Automatically discovers new research publications from multiple journals.
 - Summarizes the research findings.
-- Disseminates the summaries through Twitter.
+- Disseminates the summaries through X.
 - Ensures timely and consistent updates.

 ## Setup and Installation